seamapi/docs/docs/device-guides/yale-locks.md

 When purchasing a Yale Lock or a network module separately, always verify the specific compatibility needs for your desired setup.

+For detailed information about the Yale devices that Seam supports, see our [Yale Supported Devices page](https://www.seam.co/manufacturers/yale).

 We support the following features:

 * [Triggering web unlock actions](../api-clients/locks/unlock_door.md)